tosh-coding/AsyncFiberWorks/Readme.md

 [IQueue](https://github.com/github-tosh/RetlangFiberSwitcher/blob/master/src/Retlang/Core/IQueue.cs),  [IExecutor](https://github.com/github-tosh/RetlangFiberSwitcher/blob/master/src/Retlang/Core/IExecutor.cs), and [IChannel](https://github.com/github-tosh/RetlangFiberSwitcher/blob/master/src/Retlang/Channels/IChannel.cs).
 An [IFiber](https://github.com/github-tosh/RetlangFiberSwitcher/blob/master/src/Retlang/Fibers/IFiber.cs) is an abstraction for the [context of execution](http://en.wikipedia.org/wiki/Context_switch) (in most cases a thread).
 An [IQueue](https://github.com/github-tosh/RetlangFiberSwitcher/blob/master/src/Retlang/Core/IQueue.cs) is an abstraction for the data structure that holds the actions until the IFiber is ready for more actions.
 The default implementation, [DefaultQueue](https://github.com/github-tosh/RetlangFiberSwitcher/blob/master/src/Retlang/Core/DefaultQueue.cs), is an unbounded storage that uses standard locking to notify when it has actions to execute.
 An [IExecutor](https://github.com/github-tosh/RetlangFiberSwitcher/blob/master/src/Retlang/Core/IExecutor.cs) performs the actual execution.
 It is useful as an injection point to achieve fault tolerance, performance profiling, etc.  The default implementation, [DefaultExecutor](https://github.com/github-tosh/RetlangFiberSwitcher/blob/master/src/Retlang/Core/DefaultExecutor.cs), simply executes actions.
 An [IChannel](https://github.com/github-tosh/RetlangFiberSwitcher/blob/master/src/Retlang/Channels/IChannel.cs) is an abstraction for the conduit through which two or more [IFibers](https://github.com/github-tosh/RetlangFiberSwitcher/blob/master/src/Retlang/Fibers/IFiber.cs) communicate (pass messages).

 # Quick Start of Retlang (Quote) #
 (Quote from [Retlang page](https://code.google.com/archive/p/retlang/).
-Broken links were replaced where possible.)
+Broken links were replaced where possible.
+If not possible, strike-through and "(404 not found)" were added.)

 ## Fibers ##
 Four implementations of [IFibers](https://github.com/github-tosh/RetlangFiberSwitcher/blob/master/src/Retlang/Fibers/IFiber.cs) are included in Retlang.